Annual Review of Biomedical Data Science

-The Annual Review of Biomedical Data Science is an academic journal published by Annual Reviews.
+The Annual Review of Biomedical Data Science is an academic journal published by Annual Reviews (AR).
 In publication since 2018, this journal covers significant developments in the field of health informatics and biomedical data science with an annual volume of review articles.
 It is edited by Russ Altman.
 As of 2023, it is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports lists the journal's impact factor as 6.0, ranking it seventh out of 67 journals.
+As of 2026, Journal Citation Reports lists the journal's impact factor as 8.1, ranking it second out of 67 journals.

 History

-The Annual Review of Biomedical Data Science was first published in 2018 by the nonprofit publisher Annual Reviews.
+The Annual Review of Biomedical Data Science was first published in 2018 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
 The journal focuses on biomedical data science, the development of scientific methods to acquire, annotate, organize, analyze, and interpret biomedical data and extract knowledge about life, health, and disease.

 The founding co-editors were Russ B. Altman and Michael Levitt.
 As of 2021, Altman was the lead editor.